Email Novel Suspects Logo

 Miranda Palmer, PsychCentral

-• "[Yalom] writes amiably, certainly sympathetically, and always wisely from his point of view as an octogenarian therapist who has seen it all--well, maybe almost all--and how has some useful thoughts about the mysteries of the mind....
-A humane, highly knowledgeable glimpse of the therapist's couch."
+• “[Yalom] writes amiably, certainly sympathetically, and always wisely from his point of view as an octogenarian therapist who has seen it all―well, maybe almost all―and wo has some useful thoughts about the mysteries of the mind … [He] offers plenty of pointers for up-and-coming therapists and does so without staking out ideological territory in the ongoing battles among post-Freudians, past-Jungians, and post-everyone-elsians.
+A humane, highly knowledgeable glimpse of the therapist’s couch.”

 Library Journal, starred review